You will be reading this either:

 backgrounded once again.
 Without the intermediation of something like

-screen, the simulator would either forever be in the background and
+screen, the simulator would either forever be in the background — so

-we’d have to export the console another way or you’d have to
+we’d have to export the console another way — or we’d have to

-fire it up interactively any time you wanted to use it.
-This scheme lets
+up interactively any time they wanted to use it.
+Using a screen manager

-SCREEN_MANAGER setting is for use by those that need something
+SCREEN_MANAGER setting is for use by those that want to use

 screen: The default, per above.